 - Salt: Balances the flavors, ensuring a harmonious blend in every bite.

 - Sumac: A sprinkle of sumac brings a tangy and citrusy zing, brightening the dish.

 - Olive Oil for Frying: Used to fry the onions, contributing to the overall richness.

 - Flour: Coats the onions before frying, creating a crispy texture for the perfect topping.

 - Cornstarch: Another element for achieving crispiness, cornstarch adds an extra layer of crunch to the fried onions.

 - Add some olive oil and spices to enhance the flavor.
 I like to add cumin and turmeric to the lentil water while cooking since I do not use stock.

 - I also sprinkle sumac on the onions when they are frying.

 - Fry the onion first so that you can add some to the rice and lentils while they are cooking.
 This will give the dish a more robust onion flavor.

 - I like to use an equal amount of lentils and rice.
 For each cup of lentils, I use one cup of rice.
 However, there are no set rules.
 If you like more lentils, add more!
-Just ensure you ddon’tadd too much water; otherwise, the dish will turn out mushy.
+Ensure you don’t add too much water; otherwise, the dish will be mushy.